Candid just raised prices to $3,499/year. Here's a smarter alternative at $47/month.

 Data and claims in this comparison are based on publicly available information from the following sources:

-Last updated: December 2024.
+Last updated: March 2026.
 Pricing and features may change; verify current information on official websites.

 See how Engrant finds grants that actually fit your organization.